bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 with the RQ, the AS MAY return appropriate [responses for any of the interaction mechanisms](#response-interact) the RC [indicated in its initial request](#request-interact).
 Unique values such as interaction URIs and nonces SHOULD be re-generated and not re-used.

-The RC MUST present proof of the same [key identified in the initial request](#request-key) by signing the request as described in {{binding-keys}}.
-This requirement is in place whether or not the AS had previously registered the RC's key as described in {{request-key-authenticate}}.

 ## Continuing after a Finalized Interaction {#continue-after-interaction}

 If the RC has received an interaction reference from a ["callback"](#interaction-callback) message, the